Globbo-The-Glob/harri_mcaleese_tutoring/_posts/2024-09-23-welcome-to-jekyll.markdown

 #### - 3 or more: £10ph off each
 An example: 3 student group doing A-level, Total cost = £90 for the group (£30 per tutee).

-I offer the best possible service and I am open to feedback.
+I want to offer the best possible service and I am open to feedback.
 It's my goal to improve constantly, aligned with the Japenese philosophy of Kaizen, it's all small continuous improvements to be excellent.

 __I reserve the right to change these fees.
 However, I will always give due notice for this if it occurs.__